 Mr. Alinder is the chair of the Firm’s Pro Bono Committee.
 Most notably, he has worked on a pro bono basis with the Stanford Law School’s Center for Internet and Society, as well as with various artists and artistic foundations, including the Andy Warhol Foundation for the Visual Arts, to promote a proper balance in the law between the rights granted to intellectual property rights holders and the rights to freedom of speech and expression.

-Intellectual Property Enforcement
+Intellectual Property Enforcement and Litigation

 - Represented Samsung in federal trademark infringement investigation and enforcement efforts